Nolan550/Data-Structures-and-Algorithms/Arrays/index.md

 ## What is Expected to learn
 - How arrays work internally
-- Manual memeory-like capacity simulation
+- Manual memory-like capacity simulation
 - Index-based insertion and deletion
 - Error handling for overflow and bounds